A Foodcentric Life

 Sally Cameron

 Leek and mushroom soup is earthy and satisfying.
-Lemon gives this soup a lift of bright flavor and the tarragon lends an aromatic, anise-like flavor.
+Lemon gives this soup a lift of bright flavor and the fresh herbs provide aromatic flavor.
 A food processor makes quick work of thinly slicing the mushrooms, but you can slice them by hand.
 If you don’t like tarragon, use thyme.
 For vegan soup use plant-based butter and vegetable broth.

 Print Recipe Pin Recipe